 Alicia Keys is the ambassador for Keep A Child Alive, spokesperson for Frum Tha Ground Up, and she performed at the Philadelphia Live 8 concert, as well as the Live Earth concert in New Jersey, in addition to her charity work raising funds to benefit the Hurricane Katrina victims.

-In 2017, Keys partnered with Stella McCartney for a cause that’s close to both their hearts: raising breast cancer awareness.
-McCartney’s mother Linda passed away from breast cancer in 1998, while the mother of Alicia Keys is a breast cancer survivor.
+In 2017, Keys partnered with Stella McCartney for a cause that’s close to both their hearts: breast cancer awareness campaigns.
+McCartney’s mother Linda McCartney was diagnosed with breast cancer and later passed away from it in 1998, while the mother of Alicia Keys is a breast cancer survivor.
 Keys had stated that sharing that story was important to her because she’d never done that.
-“I really wanted to show my support for Stella’s campaign by wearing her Ophelia Whistling lingerie set, where a percentage of the proceeds are donated to Memorial Sloan Kettering Breast Examination Center of Harlem,” she added.
+“I really wanted to show my support for Stella McCartney’s breast cancer awareness by wearing her Ophelia Whistling lingerie set, where a percentage of the proceeds are donated to Memorial Sloan Kettering Breast Examination Center of Harlem,” she added.
 “This is really important to me because I grew up in Harlem and obviously New York is my town.”

-The unique goal of the campaign was targeting African-American women, who have a 42% higher mortality rate from breast cancer than Caucasian women, so Keys felt that her support to this campaign would be a perfect choice.
+The unique goal of the breast cancer awareness campaign was targeting African-American women, who have a 42% higher mortality rate from breast cancer than Caucasian women, so Alicia Keys and Stella McCartney felt that their support for this breast cancer campaign would be a perfect choice.
 She was happy to reach out to her fellow women in Harlem especially and be the face of the campaign.

 Alicia Keys is one of the stars who understand that their music and their activism can help restore hope to individuals who have cancer.
 The dedication she shows for her charity work is admirable and restores faith that humanity can unite to fight the disease with love, music, and artistry.PreviousNext